-Historic murder bid: Warren Uata Kiwi imprisoned for nine years
+Historic attempted murder bid: Warren Uata Kiwi imprisoned for nine years

 The dual terms are to be served concurrently.

-The judge referred to a lengthy gap in Kiwi's previous offending as "a time without rain - an 18 year drought".
+The judge referred to a lengthy gap in Kiwi's previous offending as "a time without rain - an 18-year drought".

-After amassing over 40 previous convictions before 2002, the only one he had accrued between then and his 2018 arrest for Nyman's attempted murder had been in 2012 and was drug-related.
+After amassing more than 40 previous convictions before 2002, the only one he had accrued between then and his 2018 arrest for Nyman's attempted murder had been in 2012 and was drug-related.

-He noted Kiwi's payment for the "hit" had been 5lbs of cannabis.
+He noted Kiwi's payment for the "hit" had been 2.3kg of cannabis.

 He also said the covert nature of the attack on Nyman could not be downplayed, telling Kiwi he was very lucky the truck driver hadn't been seriously injured.